vivek12345/web-engineer-exercise/README.md

 <h4 align="center">Monzo web engineering task with React 16.9 and Redux</h4>

-- This repo holds the entire front end code base for Monzo web engineering tas.The code is written in React 16.9 and Redux.
+- This repo holds the entire front end code base for Monzo web engineering task.
+The code is written in React 16.9 and Redux.
 - This repo was webpack and other configs are inspired from CRA(CREATE-REACT-APP).
 - For styling we are using tailwind css.
 - Test cases are written in mocha and pupetter for e2e tests.